EmbroidePy/pyembroidery/README.md

 While not a binary writing format, the testing/debugging utility of SVG is unmatched.
 There is some notable irony in writing an SVG file in a library, whose main genesis is to help another program that *already* writes them.

 Writing to CSV:
 Prints out a workable CSV file with the given data.
 It will be encoded like a .DST file by default.
+To simply save the raw data here one may add in encoder settings to turn off the encoding.

+`write_csv(pattern, "file.csv", {"encode": False})`

 Reading: